 Some women experience unusual food cravings (and food avoidance) while they are pregnant.
 A regular desire for sugary snacks may increase your risk of tooth decay.
 Try to snack on low-sugar foods instead.

 If nothing but sweetness will satisfy your craving, try to sometimes choose healthier options such as fresh fruits.
 Rinse your mouth with water or milk, or brush your teeth after having sugary snacks.

 You need to increase your daily amount of calcium during pregnancy.
 Sufficient calcium will protect your bone mass and meet the nutritional needs of your developing baby.

-Good sources of dietary calcium include low-fat versions of products such as:
+Good sources of dietary calcium include products such as: